rspamd/rspamd.com/doc/tutorials/writing_rules.md

 }
 ~~~

 Such syntax is discouraged, however, and is preserved mostly for compatibility reasons.
+Furthermore, you cannot use neither async requests nor coroutines in such callbacks - it will cause Rspamd crash.

 ## Configuration order